hocuscodus/qed-lang/_posts/2025-06-03-gist-of-qed.md

 A plain class in QED defines fields and methods.
 No need to call `return` in the class logic.

 {% include sandboxframe.html qedsrc="gist/class.qed" gui="0" height="200px" %}

+Since QED uses first letter case sensitivity to distinguish between async functions/classes and synchronous functions, I tend as a convention to use Pascal Case **nouns** for classes (e.g. Animal, FileReader, ...) and Camel Case **verbs** for functions/methods (e.g. printContent, getField, ...).
+As this is already widely adopted by devs in  most languages, I'll use it from now on.
+The first letter case sensitivity, noun/verb usage and, eventually, syntax highlighting should be enough to really distinguish async functions/classes from synchronous functions.
+{: .notice--info}

 An async function/class can be used as a coroutine too, using native `QedYield()` blocking calls within its code.
 The main script controlling the coroutine uses `qedResume(coroutine)` calls that return `true` until the coroutine ends.